The Left is Violent (Part 2) | Change My Mind 2025-10-02 18:19

 And I appreciate that about a lot of young Gen Z men.

-Like I feel very strongly my belief.
+I feel very strong in my belief.

 They're violent.

-They they have mobs, they have that attack and say, most Republicans conservative say, you know what, like if you want to play by those rules, we'll play by those rules.
+If you want to play by those rules, we'll play by those rules.

 That's the only way to win.